 PROOF OF SERVICE

-DATE
+DATE PLACE

+SERVED
-SERVED SERVED ON (PRINT NAME)

-MANNER OF SERVICE
+SERVED ON (PRINT NAME) MANNER OF SERVICE

-PLACE

-□ Fees tendered for one day's attendance and mileage allowed by law.
-(Fees and mileage need not be tendered when the subpoena is issued on behalf of the United States or an officer or agency thereof.)
+☐ Fees tendered for one day's attendance and mile of the United States or an officer or agency thereo age allowed by law.
+(Fees and mileage need not be tendered when the subpoena is issued on behalf.)

 DECLARATION OF SERVICE

-I declare under penalty of perjury under the laws of the United States of America that the foregoing information contained in the Proof of Service is true and correct.
+I declare under penalty of perjury under the lais true and correct. tws of the United States of America that the foregoing information contained in the Proof of Service

-Executed on

-DATE

-SIGNATURE OF SERVER
+Executed onDATE SIGNATURE OF SERVER

 ADDRESS OF SERVER

-RCFC 45.